SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/asset-properties.md

 **Example:**

-If the asset property is "Generator code" with the regular expression "^MCGEN[a-zA-Z0-9]*$", all generator codes have to start with the prefix “MCGEN”.
+If the asset property is "Generator code" with the regular expression "^MCGEN[a-zA-Z0-9]*$", all generator codes must start with the prefix “MCGEN”.

 #### Default value {#default-value}